joerg/stash-git-lfs/README.md

 # What this is

-A very early version of an Git LFS (https://git-lfs.github.com/) REST API interface plugin for Atlassian Stash (https://www.atlassian.com/software/stash).
+A very early version of an Git LFS (https://git-lfs.github.com/) REST API interface plugin for Atlassian BitBucket (https://www.atlassian.com/software/bitbucket).

 # How to use this